 What else should I be doing to protect myself and my family?

-- Get the COVID-19 vaccine and the booster when you’re eligible
+- Get the COVID-19 vaccine and boosters when you’re eligible

 - Get the influenza vaccine now